Peggypei98/Interactive-Lab-Hub/Lab 5/README.md

 Now that you have experimented with one or more of these sense-making systems **characterize their behavior**.
 During the lecture, we mentioned questions to help characterize a material:

 - What can you use X for?
-- What is a good environment for X?
-- What is a bad environment for X?
-- When will X break?
-- When it breaks how will X break?
-- What are other properties/behaviors of X?
-- How does X feel?

-- What can you use X for?